March 1961 Lynwood, CA

 The Falcon was built just before a wave of major changes in automobile safety design.
 With more drivers on the road than ever before, and with funding boosted by the technology race with Communism, the 60s saw a surge of research on the mechanics of head injury, paid for by the car and airplane industries and by the federal government through branches including the National Institutes of Health (NIH), the National Air and Space Administration, and the Department of Defense.
 Out of this work grew seat belts, headrests, padded dashboards, and other innovations that reduced by three-quarters the nation’s transportation death rate per mile traveled between 1963 and 2003.

 Primate research was very big at first.
 In a series designed to mimic rear-end collisions, for example, monkeys were strapped into little carts and accelerated along a track by a sudden impact from behind.
 Recording the events with high-speed cameras allowed researchers to measure the whiplash effect on the animals’ unsupported necks.
-Among other things, these studies demonstrated that acceleration alone, without impact, could not only cause the loss of consciousness commonly known as concussion but also leave physiological trauma markers like subdural hematoma and cerebral edema.
+Among other things, these studies demonstrated that acceleration alone, without impact, could not only cause the loss of consciousness commonly known as concussion but also leave physiological trauma markers like subdural hematoma and cerebral edema (bleeding and swelling inside the skull).

 Key to brain injury, researchers demonstrated, was the magnitude of the angular acceleration, that is, the acceleration of the head through the arc of the circle defined by the pivot point in the subject’s neck.
 Fitting the monkeys with cervical collars enabled the subjects to endure more force—or the same force for a longer time—before concussion became inevitable.